sweenr/gatsby-personal-site/content/blogs/Things-Learned-As-New-EM/index.md

   - engineering manager
 ---

-I've officalially had the role of Engineering Manager (EM) for almost two years now.
+I've officially had the role of Engineering Manager (EM) for almost two years now.
 Looking back, I hope some of my experiences can help out those who are interested in transitioning into an EM role, or those who aren't sure if EM is the right fit for them.

 # My Path to Engieering Management